 [TITLE HERE]

-The ability for individuals to accurately monitor the progress of their own learning is critical for the successful retention of new information, as effective monitoring allows individuals to maximize retention by adjusting their study strategies (Nelson & Narens, 1990).
-Metacognitive judgments (i.e., having individuals make judgments about their memorial abilities) can be used to obtain information about the learning process.
-The Judgment of Learning (JOL) task is a commonly used metacognitive judgment paradigm.
-In a standard JOL task, individuals are asked to estimate their likelihood of correctly retrieving a target word if shown only the cue on a later memory test.
-These estimates can be elicited using several types of measurement scales (e.g., Likert Scales or binary “yes-no” responses; Hanczakowski, Zawadzka, Pasek, & Higham, 2013), however, JOLs are commonly elicited using a continuous 0 to 100 scale representing the percent likelihood of the target item being successfully recalled at test (e.g., 100% = definitely would remember; 0% = definitely would not remember).
-The use of a 100 point scale is beneficial because it allows for an easy comparison between predicted recall (via JOLs) and the proportion of items that are correctly recalled at test.
+Accurately monitoring the progress of one’s learning is paramount for improving the learning process when studying new information.
+Effective monitoring allows individuals to adjust their encoding strategies to maximize later retention (Nelson & Narens, 1990).
+Metamemory judgments, or having individuals judge or estimate the effectiveness their memorial abilities can be used to obtain information about the and individual’s knowledge of learning process.
+A common method used to gauge metamemory knowledge is the Judgment of Learning (JOL) task.
+In the standard JOL task, individuals study a set of cue-target word pairs and are asked to estimate the likelihood that they will be able to recall the target word when only provided with the cue word on a subsequent memory test.
+These estimates can be elicited using several types of measurement scales (e.g., Likert Scales or binary “yes-no” responses; Hanczakowski, Zawadzka, Pasek, & Higham, 2013), however, JOLs are typically elicited using a continuous 0 to 100 scale representing the percent likelihood of the target item being successfully recalled at test (e.g., 100% = definitely would remember; 0% = definitely would not remember).
+The use of a 100-point scale is beneficial as it allows for an easy comparison between predicted target recall (via JOLs) and the proportion of targets that are correctly recalled at test.

-Though JOL ratings can be accurate and well calibrated with recall, various factors have been demonstrated to show discrepancies between predicted and actual performance.
-These include perceived ease in identical cue-target word pairs (Castel, McCabe, & Roediger, 2007), increased in time spent studying word pairs (Koriat & Ma’ayan, 2005), and both the direction and magnitude of associative relationships between the cue-target study pairs (Koriat & Bjork, 2005; Maxwell & Huff, in press).
-The present study contributes to this area by providing an additional test of the relationship between JOLs and correct recall and how this relationship is moderated by associative direction.
-Additionally, it assess whether item-specific, and relational encoding strategies can improve the relationship between JOLs and correct recall relative to a control group.
+Although JOL ratings can be accurate and predictive (i.e., well-calibrated) with subsequent recall, may factors can affect the efficacy of JOLs on later recall.
+These include perceived ease in identical cue-target word pairs (Castel, McCabe, & Roediger, 2007), increased in time spent studying word pairs (Koriat & Ma’ayan, 2005), and the direction and magnitude of associative relationships between the cue-target study pairs (Koriat & Bjork, 2005; Maxwell & Huff, in press).
+The present study further examines factors that affect the accuracy of JOLs by examining the associative direction between cue-target pairs (i.e., probability that the cue item elicits the target at test or vice versa).
+Additionally, we also examine whether encoding tasks that emphasize the shared or distinctive characteristics of the word pairs through relational and item-specific encoding tasks, respectively, can improve the relationship between JOLs and correct recall relative to a control group.

 Interest in the relationship between memory predictions and accuracy is not a novel area of exploration.
-For example, in an early study conducted Arbuckle and Cuddy (1969) participants were asked to study letter pairs and say “yes” or “no” to predict if they believed they would remember the pair, then participants were asked to later recall the pairs and say whether their answer was “right” or “wrong”.
+In an early example, Arbuckle and Cuddy (1969) asked participants to study letter pairs and report whether they would or would not remember the pair, followed by a memory test of the pair with a postdiction that they were initial correct or incorrect regarding their initial prediction.
 Overall, this study found that participants, on average, were over 60% right in their predictions of their recall.
-As such, the authors concluded that participants were able to understand how difficult each pair would be to remember and adjusted their predictions accordingly and that there was a connection between the participants predictions, recall, and the strength of the association in the pairs.
+The authors concluded that participants had insight into how difficult each pair would be to remember and adjusted their predictions accordingly, based on the association between participants predictions and subsequent recall.